asifkd012020/open-itg-aws_runbooks/SERVICE_REQUEST_PROCESS.md

 This section aims to provide detailed information relate to the core / baseline security requirements that need to be satisfied for a new service to be introduced.
 These requirements may or may not be applicable to all services and some services may require specialized controls.

 ### Public Access
+The first and arguably the most important control that we look at when a new service is requested is the Public Accessibility of the service, usually related to PaaS and IaaS but could also include SaaS service offerings.
+There are many baseline controls available to lock down public access to services, below is a list of the core public access controls we look at right out the gate.

+**SCP Policy**
+If possible the first option to look at from an AWS organizational perspective is a public access block through AWS Service Control Policy (SCP), this allows a default denial of public access and therefore does not put undue burden on the service user.
+This option can be enforced across all CG accounts in one place, and allows the SCP to be easily managed.
+An example of a default public block policy is for the Simple Storage service (S3).

+**Private VPC**

+**Security Group / Access-List (ACL)**

+**Service Specific**

 ### Encryption
 ### Identity & Access
 ### Service Specific